merely-useful/py-rse/index.md

 We will then be asked to provide an optional passphrase.
-This can be used to make your key even more secure, but if we want to avoid typing our password every time we can skip it by pressing enter twice:
+This can be used to make your key even more secure, but if we want to avoid typing our password every time, we can skip it by pressing enter twice:

 ```text